browserengineering/book/book/scheduling.md

     def run_animation_frame(self):
         self.js.interp.evaljs("__runRAFHandlers()")
         self.render()
-        commit_data = CommitForRaster(
+        commit_data = CommitData(
             self.url, self.scroll, document_height, self.display_list)
         self.display_list = None
         self.browser.commit(self, commit_data)
 ```

-Think of the `CommitForRaster` object as being sent from the main
+Think of the `CommitData` object as being sent from the main
 thread to browser thread.
 That means the main thread shouldn't access
 it any more, and for this reason I'm resetting the `display_list`
 field.
 The `Browser` should now schedule `run_animation_frame`: